mozilla/global-sprint/_articles/participants.md

 **Participants browse our list of awesome projects, and pick a project (or two) to work on during the Sprint.
 They can join the Sprint online, from wherever they are, or they can head to a local site during the Sprint to meet, work and network with others.
 All skill levels are welcome, and you don't have to commit to being at the entire Sprint-- drop in for two hours or two days, whatever works for you!**

+Participants should be aware that their contributions to projects during the Sprint will be reused, remixed, and shared as deterimined by each project's license.
+By registering for the Sprint, participants understand and agree that any data they provide will be handled according to [Mozilla's Privacy Policy](https://www.mozilla.org/en-US/privacy/).

 ### Register to participate in the Global Sprint, in 4 easy steps!

 * **WATCH** the short video below, and **READ** the short sections below.
 If you'd like to know more about collaboration for the open web, we recommend this *optional*, 1-hour course, ["Open Leadership 101"](https://mozilla.teachable.com/p/open-leadership-101).